gc-proto/experimental/results-resultats/drr-full-page.md

         <dd>An enduring function  or role performed by a department.
 The intentions of the department with  respect to a core responsibility are reflected in one or more related  departmental results that the department seeks to contribute to or influence. </dd>
         <dt>Departmental Plan <span lang="fr">(plan ministériel)</span></dt>
         <dd>A document that sets  out a department&rsquo;s priorities, programs, expected results and associated  resource requirements, covering a threeyear period beginning with the year  indicated in the title of the report.
 Departmental Plans are tabled in  Parliament each spring. </dd>
+         <dt>departmental priority <span lang="fr">(priorité)</span></dt>
+        <dd>A plan or project that a department has chosen to focus and report on during the planning period.
+Priorities represent the things that are most important or what must be done first to support the achievement of the desired departmental results.</dd>
         <dt>departmental result <span lang="fr">(résultat ministériel) </span></dt>
         <dd>A change that a  department seeks to influence.
 A departmental result is often outside  departments&rsquo; immediate control, but it should be influenced by program-level  outcomes. </dd>
         <dt>departmental result indicator <span lang="fr">(indicateur de résultat  ministériel) </span></dt>